 Deep Vein Thrombosis / Blood Clots

-Approximately 900,000 patients per year are diagnosed with a blood clot in the legs, a condition known as deep vein thrombosis, or DVT.
+Approximately 2 million patients per year are diagnosed with a blood clot in the legs, a condition known as deep vein thrombosis, or DVT.
 These patients are typically placed on blood thinners for months or years.
 Sometimes an inferior vena cava (IVC) filter is placed so the clot doesn’t travel to the lungs and cause bigger problems.
 But what happens to the clot?
 Does it dissolve?

 Blood-thinning medications do not dissolve the clot.
 Blood-thinning medications attempt to keep the clot from growing and even dislodging and traveling to the lungs.
 It’s actually the human body that very slowly over time sends different cells to attach to the blood clot to dissolve it or break it up.

 This can take a very long time and often the clot is so large that the body cannot dissolve it.
 If that is the case, the body will try to separate from the clot and the clot will then become part of the vein wall and calcify.
-For many patients this can cause extended lifelong effects that usually don’t show up until years later.
+For many

 All patients with new clots should be evaluated for having the clot removed or dissolved as soon as possible to prevent later complications such as post-thrombotic syndrome (PTS) and venous ulcers.